szabgab/rust.code-maven.com/slides/rust/enums.md

 * [Defining an enum](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html)

 * An enum type has `variants`.
-* `match` pattern matching operations must be exhaustive, this helps us ensuring that we handled every case.
+* `match` pattern matching operations must be exhaustive, this helps us ensuring that we handled every variant.

 ## Enum to represent exit status
 {id: enum-to-represent-exit-status}